SpenserKao/Employee-Data-Navigation/README.md

 _serve_

 Once it is done, we can hit the application page through URL __localhost5000__ or IPaddress:5000<br/>
-NB Pressing "Ctl C" will stop theserver, while _serve_ is to restart it again.
+NB Pressing "Ctl C" will stop the server, while _serve_ is to restart it again.

 ## Code review
 Two ways to review the codes: